Quick Answer: Why does Santorini feel more tiring than people expect?

 Clarity comes from naming constraints early, not discovering them late.
 Choosing “not now”, or choosing differently, is still choosing well.

 This piece exists to help you decide with context, not pressure.
+Whether you come now or later, the experience will meet you differently when you understand how it works.

 Comments